ouktlab/espnet_asr_models/README.md

 * Recognition of fillers and hesitations (deletion error rate is basically small)

 ## Requirements

+#### Latest (2025/10/27)
+Python and ESPnet are required.
+- espnet
+- torchaudio
+- torchcodec
+- espnet_model_zoo

+Some libraries may require g++ libary on ubuntu.
+- g++
+- ffmpeg

+If you use language model, transformers library is also required in addition to them.
+- transformers
+- soxr

+#### Previous (deprecated)
 Python and ESPnet are required.
 - espnet
 - torchaudio